Ameenrehman/ECS_Task/README.md

-# ECS_Task
+# Sample Node.js application

-Assignment for deploying dockerize app on ecs via cicd pipeline
+This repository is a sample Node.js application for Docker's documentation.